ivanhawkes/blog/content/post/a-short-introduction-to-using-blacklists-and-substitutions-on-cryengine-flowgraph-nodes.md

 title: CRYENGINE Flowgraphs - Blacklists and Substitutions
 date: 2015-03-20
 tags: ["CryEngine3","FlowGraph","Flowgraph","Game Programming"]
+category: CRYENGINE
+image: /img/site/category/cryengine.jpg
+author: "Ivan Hawkes"
 ---

 On a large project, such as a game built using CRYENGINE, structure, clarity and consistency can provide decent gains in productivity by reducing the time it takes to comprehend and perform simple tasks.
-Blacklists and substitutions for Flowgraph Nodes are one way to improve these parts of your project.
+Blacklists and substitutions for Flowgraph Nodes are one way to improve these parts of your project.<!--more-->

 Even an empty CRYENGINE project comes with a large number of supplied FlowGraph nodes, typically from CryAction, CryCommon or CryInput.
 Your project is likely to add dozens or even hundreds more.
 These can add a lot of useful functionality to your project but they are also a prime source of inconsistency.